Wave front dynamics

 The main goal of this notebook is to follow the evolution of a wavefront over time.

-The ASCII input data files are produced by other notebooks such as the Radial Profile notebook.
+The ASCII input data files supported by this notebook are produced by:

-This notebook will produce an ASCII file of the edge position according to the selected algorithms.
+This notebook will output an ASCII file of the edge position according to the selected algorithms.

 Select your IPTS

 Using the file selection tool, select the profile files you created.

 If you produced the input file using the radial profile notebook, feel free to select all the ASCII files (each corresponding to the radial profile of one single image).
 If the input file is coming from the linear profile notebook, only 1 ASCII file can be selected.

 Running the next cell will bring the user interface (UI) to life.

 Make sure you want to perform the calculation on all the files loaded.
 If you want to exclude any of the files, select the file using the file index slider and turn off the Use this file checkbox.